sirisian/ecmascript-types/decoratorreplacement.md

 ## 2. Two parts, landed separately

-**Part A — reading.** A decorated construct's syntax can be READ, as a token stream.
+**Part A â€” reading.** A decorated construct's syntax can be READ, as a token stream.
 This needs the token vocabulary and spans, and nothing else: no preprocessor phase, no execution during parsing, no hygiene, no CSP question.

-**Part B — replacement.** A decorator can RETURN a token stream, which is spliced before compilation.
+**Part B â€” replacement.** A decorator can RETURN a token stream, which is spliced before compilation.
 This needs the preprocessor phase, a phase-resolution rule, a hygiene primitive, and an answer on CSP.

-**They are separated because reading is sound without writing.** A reflection that hands out tokens is useful on its own — a derive that inspects, a linter, a documentation extractor — and none of Part B's hard questions arise until something is spliced.
+**They are separated because reading is sound without writing.** A reflection that hands out tokens is useful on its own â€” a derive that inspects, a linter, a documentation extractor â€” and none of Part B's hard questions arise until something is spliced.
 If Part B is never specified, Part A stands.

 The reverse is not true: a replacement protocol that has not settled what a decorator can SEE has settled nothing.

-## 3. Part A — reading syntax
+## 3. Part A â€” reading syntax

 Every reflection that decorators.md gives an `Expression` field takes a `TokenStream` instead.
 The name changes because `Expression` implies a parsed